epfl-ada/ada-2022-project-runtimeterror/README.md

 ## Additional datasets
 Given that we are interested in the profitability of movie arcs and their linked consumer opinion, we needed a rating system.
 It has to be based on real assessments but also from reliable sources.
-For this reason we added in part 2 the title.basics.tsv.gz dataset and title.ratings.tsv.gz of the IMDb platform.
+For this reason we added in part 2 the title.basics.tsv.gz dataset and title.ratings.tsv.gz from the IMDb platform.

 1. From the basics dataset only the data with the type 'movie' was considered and merged with the ratings dataset over 'tconst', an alphanumeric unique identifier of the title.